briansmith/ring/README.md

 The name *ring* comes from the fact that *ring* started as a subset of BoringSSL, and *"ring"* is a substring of "Bo*ring*SSL".
-Almost all the code in *ring* comes from BoringSSL, and BoringSSL is derived from OpenSSL.
-In general an application that uses the subset of BoringSSL APIs that *ring* supports should work identically if it is recompiled and relinked with BoringSSL instead. *ring* tracks upstream changes to BoringSSL.
-Several patches that were developed for *ring* have already been integrated upstream in BoringSSL.
+Almost all the code in *ring* comes from BoringSSL, and BoringSSL is derived from OpenSSL. *ring* tracks upstream changes to BoringSSL.
+Several patches that were developed for *ring* have already been integrated upstream in BoringSSL (over 170 so far).